asevillasastre/UCM-UPM-Wildland-fire-simulation-Valle-de-Iruelas/README.md

 You can obtain pip [here](https://pypi.org/project/pip/).

 ### Author
-Antonio Sevilla, in the class taught by Ana Iglesias
+Antonio Sevilla, in the class taught by Ana Iglesias.

 -----------------------------------------------------------------------------